 The Fund for the City of New York The Fund was established by the Ford Foundation in 1968 with the mandate to improve the quality of life for all New Yorkers.
 They have been managing funds for the Repository since 2012.

 The New York City Department of Planning Funding for the Repository and the database was provided through the Department of Planning in connection with a project located at 15 Williams Street in Manhattan.

 The Museum of the City of New York The Museum was founded in 1923 and is located at 1220 Fifth Avenue (103rd Street), New York, New York.
 It celebrates and interprets the city, educates the public about its distinctive character, especially its heritage of diversity, opportunity, and perpetual transformation.
-The Museum was hired by the LPC to help create a systematic database and curation guidelines for the city’s collections, and to inventory, scan, and digitize collections.
-To date they have added 14 collections to the database.
+The Museum was hired by the LPC to help create a systematic database and curation guidelines for the city’s collections, and to inventory, scan, and digitize several collections until 2016.

 The website and repository database were designed by Keepthinking.
 The New York City Department of Information Technology and Telecommunications provided technical guidance and assistance.

 The following agencies are responsible for the collections that came from their sites: The New York City Department of Parks and Recreation, New York City Department of Design and Construction, New York City Economic Development Corporation, and New York City Department of Education, and we would like to acknowledge the Brooklyn College Archaeological Research Center and the Duncan Strong Museum, Columbia University for their past contribution in storing many of the city’s archaeological collections.
 Finally, we would like to thank the New York City Department of Records for their guidance and assistance.